 - I did a lot of travel hacking to get cheaper or free flights, as well as cheaper or free accommodation.

 - I balanced time spent in the western world vs. the eastern world (which is usually cheaper).

 - I kept detailed records of my spending (especially throughout my third year) with the TravelSpend app.
 It’s the best one out there, and I recommend it.

 - I couchsurfed and stayed with friends when possible.

 - I ate a lot of street food (which is actually delicious!)

-- I avoided tours when I knew I was capable of doing it on my own (cheaper).
+- I avoided tours when I knew I could do it on my own (cheaper).

 - I traveled overnight on trains and buses to save money on accommodation.

-- And blog wise, I collaborated with travel companies to reduce my costs in exchange of me sharing my experience with them.
+- And blog-wise, I collaborated with travel companies to reduce my costs in exchange for me sharing my experience with them.